dineshsmoorthy4/iTunesApp/README.md

 - 🔎 View album details

+- ✅ Album list view in grid and list

 - 🎨 View in Dark and Light theme with icons

 - 📱 Marquee Animated text for overflow album name